 Exercise to Reduce Chronic Inflammation

-Doing exercise can help a lot in battling chronic inflammation, a major heart disease risk10.
+Doing exercise can help a lot in battling chronic inflammation a major heart disease risk.
 A Harvard Medical School study found that muscle inflammation from working out boosts T cells.
-These T cells help muscles use energy better and boost stamina in mice10.
-When mice ran on treadmills, they showed signs of inflammation.
-Their gene activity for metabolism and levels of inflammatory chemicals were higher than those in inactive mice10.
+These T cells help muscles use energy better and boost stamina in mice.

 In both groups of exercising mice, T cells lessened muscle inflammation.
 Consistent exercisers gained the most benefits.
 Tregs helped reduce inflammation from exercise.
-They also lessened muscle damage, changed muscle chemistry, and enhanced muscle performance10.
+They also lessened muscle damage changed muscle chemistry, and enhanced muscle performance.

-A walk, even if it’s just brisk, can lower inflammation11.
-Evidence points to a 20-minute walk reducing swelling in the body11.
+A walk, even if it’s just brisk, can lower inflammation.
+Evidence points to a 20-minute walk reducing swelling in the body.
 Exercises that use your own body weight can make muscles stronger without harming joints.
-In older adults, weight training slows down swelling reactions11.
+In older adults, weight training slows down swelling reactions.

-Adding exercise to your daily life can cut your heart disease risk a lot by fighting inflammation10.
-Animals without T cells suffered more muscle swelling and had worse fitness than those with T cells10.
-It turns out, a substance called interferon drives chronic swelling.
+Adding exercise to your daily life can cut your heart disease risk a lot by fighting inflammation.
+Animals without T cells suffered more muscle swelling and had worse fitness than those with T cells.
+It turns out a substance called interferon drives chronic swelling.
 In mice without T cells, interferon limits energy production.
 This leads to poor fitness.
-But stopping interferon can fix these issues in these mice10.
+But stopping interferon can fix these issues in these mice.

-By being active regularly, you use your body’s own defenses to lower long-term swelling and boost heart health1011.
+By being active regularly you use your body’s own defenses to lower long term swelling and boost heart health.

 Manage Stress for Lower Inflammation Levels

 Chronic stress is bad for our heart.
-It makes our body more inflamed12.
+It makes our body more inflamed.
 This can mean higher chances of heart problems like high blood pressure.
-It can also lower our “good” HDL cholesterol12.
-Strikingly, people under stress might have more ‘sticky’ blood.
-This can up their stroke risk13.
+It can also lower our good HDL cholesterol.
+Strikingly, people under stress might have more sticky blood.
+This can up their stroke risk.
 But, activities that bring peace can lower our stress.
-They, in turn, protect our heart health.
+They in turn, protect our heart health.

 Mind-Body Practices for Stress Relief

 Meditation, yoga, and deep breathing are great against stress.
 They calm the mind and body.
-This can reduce inflammation14.
+This can reduce inflammation.
 And simpler actions like meditating or just listening to music work too.
-Moving your body, whether walking in nature or doing yoga, also helps.
-It eases stress, tension, and bad moods
+Moving your body whether walking in nature or doing yoga, also helps.
+It eases stress tension, and bad moods

 .

 Living well helps against stress, too.
 Good sleep and friends are key parts.
 Adults need seven to nine hours of sleep every night.
-Enough rest keeps inflammation low14.
+Enough rest keeps inflammation low.
 Plus, having people close to you who support you makes a big difference.
-It cuts stress and fights against heart disease13.
+It cuts stress and fights against heart disease.

 Don’t be afraid to get help for chronic stress.
 Health professionals can find what’s stressing you.
-They can teach you to handle it better14.
+They can teach you to handle it better.
 Relaxation and stress management classes can also be very useful.
-They are available at many places, from community colleges to hospitals14.
+They are available at many places from community colleges to hospitals.

 Medications and Inflammation Markers